 Approved March 11, 2011.

-- Full- or Part-Time Registration Status: Determined at the point of admission by the Assistant Dean of Students in accordance with the admitted student’s approved offer at the time of admission or in accordance with an approved request for a change in status prior to registration.
-After registration, changes in registration status will be determined by the Academic Standing and Policies Committee.
+- Registration status as full-time or part-time will be determined at the point of admission by the Assistant Dean JD and Graduate Studies in accordance with the admitted student’s approved offer at the time of admission or in accordance with an approved request for a change in status prior to registration.
+After registration, changes in registration status will be determined by the Academic Standing and Policies Committee or delegated to the Assistant Dean JD and Graduate Studies.

 - Failure to achieve a grade point average of 2.0 at the end of any term will result in academic probation for the following term of registration and may result in conditions on progression in the program, including a requirement to withdraw.
 Conditions of academic probation will be set by the Academic Standing and Policies Committee.